• Skip to primary navigation

 Blondies Without Butter

-I made these gluten-free dairy-free blondies with oil instead of butter and it works beautifully.
-I originally used roasted hazelnut oil when I developed the recipe for an IG post with La Tourangelle.
-But these work just as well with the traditional melted butter.
-Or for extra flavor, brown the butter with vanilla bean first like in my gluten-free chocolate chip cookie recipe.
+I originally used roasted hazelnut oil when I first developed this recipe for an IG post with La Tourangelle.
+But these work just as well with traditional melted butter.

 These easy gluten-free blondies can be in and out of the oven in under an hour, and they'll handily satisfy your fiercest chocolate chip cookie cravings.
 Their portable shape makes them good for sharing.
 Here are a few suggestions for how to blondie: